Dilane Bakwa: Club career

 On 28 May 2019, Bakwa signed his first professional contract with Bordeaux.
 He made his professional debut with Bordeaux in a 0–0 Ligue 1 tie with Nice on 27 September 2020.

+In August 2023, Bakwa signed a four-year contract with Strasbourg.
+Later that year, on 17 December, he netted his first goal for the club in a 2–1 away victory over Lorient.

+On 1 September 2025, Bakwa joined Premier League club Nottingham Forest in a deal worth €35m including add-ons and signed a five-year contract.